Tourism stocks knock Britain's FTSE after Brussels explosions

 * Airlines and hotel stocks fall after blasts in Belgium

-LONDON, March 22 (Reuters) - Britain’s top share index slipped on Tuesday, as travel and leisure stocks fell after a series of explosions in Brussels at its airport and a metro station.
+LONDON, March 22 (Reuters) - Britain’s top share index slipped on Tuesday, hit by falling travel and leisure stocks after a series of explosions in Brussels at its airport and a metro station.

-Other travel groups such as TUI and cruise operator Carnival fell 2.3 percent and 0.9 percent respectively, while Intercontinental Hotel Group dropped 2.4 percent.
+Other travel groups such as TUI and cruise operator Carnival fell around 3 percent, while Intercontinental Hotel Group fell 2.3 percent.

-Among mid-caps, tour group Thomas Cook fell 3.5 percent.
-It said bookings were lower than last year due to uncertain geopolitical conditions, but prices were holding up and it was sticking with its annual guidance.
+Among mid-caps, tour group Thomas Cook fell 5.4 percent.
+It said that bookings were lower than last year due to uncertain geopolitical conditions, but prices were holding up and it was sticking with its annual guidance.

 “The problem now is that we’re having a whole series of these events, and until they stop, the fear is that they’re going to continue.”

-It was joined by banking group Barclays, down 2.9 percent after investment bank Goldman Sachs cut its price target on the stock, citing weaker investment banking revenue trends and the planned disposal of Barclays Africa.

-Among mid-caps, Sports Direct slumped 8.5 percent after its founder Mike Ashley warned on profits for 2016.

-Gold rose after investors sought so-called “safe haven” assets, boosting precious metals miners Randgold and Fresnillo, which were up 2.6 percent and 1.5 percent respectively.
+Gold rose after investors sough so-called “safe haven” assets, boosting precious metals miners Fresnillo and Randgold, up 2.1 percent and 1.4 percent respectively.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.